arh926/sptwombling/README.md

 ![Maintainer](https://img.shields.io/badge/maintainer-arh926-blue)

 An `R`-package for performing Bayesian spatiotemporal wombling.
-Further details can be found in the paper titled, "Bayesian Spatiotemporal Wombling". (arXiv link: https://arxiv.org/abs/2407.17804).
+Further details can be found in the paper titled, "Bayesian Spatiotemporal Wombling".

 <table>
   <tr>